-- A written counter-referral (facility discharge note), may be written by the facility with the patient's consent, and can communicate important information about the care of the patient, which might be important for the ttC-HV.
-CHW or family such as: - Conditions identified which need extra care - When the patient should return for follow-up at the facility - Medicines the patient should be taking - Danger signs to look out for and care guidance to follow - When the ttC-HV or CHW should follow-up in the home.
+- A written counter-referral (facility discharge note), may be written by the facility with the patient's consent and can communicate important information about the care of the patient, which might be important for the ttC-HV, CHW or family.
+Examples include the following: - Conditions identified which need extra care

+- When the patient should return for follow-up at the facility - Medicines the patient should be taking - Danger signs to look out for and care guidance to follow - o When the ttC-HV or CHW should follow-up in the home.